 There are also various methods of loop cast-on that you can use, including the finger loop cast-on, alternating loop cast-on and the double twist loop cast-on.
 These can create firm or stretchy edges, which are helpful for different types of projects.

-Our advice for beginners is to stick with one method unless a pattern instructs you to use a specific technique, such as casting on for double knitting.
+Our advice for beginners learning how to cast on knitting is to stick with one method unless a pattern instructs you to use a specific technique, such as casting on for double knitting.
 By the time you reach that stage, you’ll be so confident with your knitting that you’ll easily be able to learn a new cast-on.